Code Examples

 pip install openaiWebhook Receiver

-Skip polling entirely — pass a callback_url when submitting a job and Atlas will POST the result to your server when it's done.
-This example shows the submit side and a minimal Flask receiver.
+Skip polling where webhook signing is configured: send X-Callback-URL when submitting a job and Atlas can POST the result to your server when it's done.
+Polling remains supported for every job.

 Submit with webhook